 #4.
 Start getting trained: Some of us are great self-learner while other needs a little help.
 This is the time to get started on gaining skills.
 Focus on fundamentals.
 Find a class if it helps- there are a choice of online, offline (computer-based) and classroom sessions.
 Choose what works best for you.
 Do not try to learn everything at once.
 Target one skill at a time, do complete justice, and set yourself a deadline and target proficiency level and work for it.
 There really is no cheat code to this step.

 #5.
 Get certified: Invest some effort, time and money to get certified.
 This could aid your IT-QA entry smoother.
 This does not automatically qualify for a job opening, but it helps.

 #6.
 Apply for jobs, when ready: Build skills because that could compensate for the lack of experience as a beginner.
-Again, find resources and courses that will help you muster the skills.
+Again, find resources and courses that will help you master the skills.
 Make yourself a killer resume that is skill-based and not-experience based.
 Be confident and persevere.
-Remind yourself that there are lot of factors that have to come together to bag a successful job when the odds are against us – job openings, market situation, the timing, the demand in your area and finally, a little bit of lady luck. :)
+Remind yourself that there are the lot of factors that have to come together to bag a successful job when the odds are against us – job openings, market situation, the timing, the demand in your area and finally, a little bit of lady luck. :)

 Now that we have the list, give it a try.
 It helps to remember that this is what you want and nothing is sweeter than the fruits of hard work.
 Be confident through the entire process and stay motivated.

 10 Most Common FAQs About Non-IT to QA Career Change:

 However, there are lots of lingering questions in the pursuer’s minds.
 Below are 10 of them with answers: